alfredayibonte/react-tutorial/lesson-4/README.md

-# Setting up react app using CRA
+# Intro to redux and using fetch api
-This lesson introduces create react app and covers react router dom
+This lesson introduces redux and network calls using fetch in react

 The assigment for this lesson can be found [here](./Assignment.md)